GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Running the Dataform pipelines manually works, but it's not very practical.
 We'd rather automate this process and run it periodically.
 Although Dataform provides a lot of functionality to automate and schedule running the pipelines, we're going to consider a bit more flexible orchestrator  that can also run additional steps, such as running our Spark models, that are not part of the Dataform pipelines.
-We're going to use Cloud Composer, which is basically a managed and serverless Apache Airflow service, to schedule and run our complete pipeline.
+We're going to use Cloud Composer, which is basically a managed and serverless version of the well-known Apache Airflow framework, to schedule and run our complete pipeline.

 ### Description